cycling training

 Adaptation takes time

 Stop looking for hacks and shortcuts and stop falling for BS pumped out in 30-second soundbites on social media.
 Training is a long and ongoing process and it takes weeks – at minimum – for measurable physiological adaptations to manifest.
 Yes, you can improve short-term performance with stimulants (caffeine), better hydration habits, better sleep, etc. That will improve the quality of your workouts and the conditions for potential adaptations, but the adaptations still take time.
 When athletes are impatient they change training, recovery, and nutrition habits too quickly and shortchange adaptations that are already in process.
+Read more about the time course for adaptation.

 Only sweat the small stuff after you’ve sweat the big stuff